Jacob Ferdinand Voet: Work

 There are two portrait paintings attributed to Voet that use the portrait in a garland device.
 They are portraits of women, one in a garland of flowers, the other in a garland of fruit.
-The Portrait of a lady, traditionally identified as a member of the Colonna family was originally in the Colonna collection and as a result it is believed it depicts a member of the Colonna family (Auctioned at Christie's on 29 October 2015 in London, lot 99).
+The Portrait of a lady, traditionally identified as a member of the Colonna family was originally in the Colonna collection and as a result it is believed it depicts a member of the Colonna family.
 As in other garland paintings, the garland can be seen as carrying various symbolic connotations.
 The flowers allude to the sitter's beauty and youth, which are in full bloom.
 A branch of lilies, depicted in the upper right, refers to her chastity.

 Voet's works were widely disseminated through copies by the Roman painter Pietro Veglia and engravings by the Flemish engraver Albertus Clouwet.
-The Roman publisher Giovanni Giacomo Rossi included Voet's portraits of Cardinals in the publication Effigies Cardinalium nunc viventum.
+The Roman publisher Giovanni Giacomo Rossi included Voet's portraits of many cardinals in the publication Effigies Cardinalium nunc viventum.